 Following postgraduate studies in Curating (Department of Fine Arts, Goldsmiths University of London) and Cultural Management (Panteion University of Social and Political Sciences, Athens), I completed a PhD in Visual Cultures at Goldsmiths, University of London.
 My doctoral research analysed collective art practices in Southeast Europe and it was funded by the Onassis Foundation.

 I have worked as an Associate Lecturer in Visual Cultures at Goldsmiths, University of London and a Module Leader in Fine Art – Critical and Cultural Studies at the University of Hertfordshire.
-In 2019, I was a Research Assistant on the AHRC funded project The Museums + AI Network.
+In 2019, I was a Research Assistant on the Arts and Humanities Research Council (AHRC) funded project The Museums + AI Network.
 I hold a Postgraduate Certificate in Learning and Teaching in Higher Education and I am a Fellow of the UK Higher Education Academy.

 Outside academia, I have collaborated with non-for-profit organisations, including the British Council in Athens and the Institute of Contemporary Arts (ICA) in London.
 Common to all my research projects and practice is a set of values based around using culture and contemporary art as a force for social change, to redress inequalities and increase understanding and cohesion in the society.